antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 * DC locking connector ([`J12`](#J12)) which accepts a 2-wire Molex Nano-Fit plug.
   You can use an off-the-shelf Nano-Fit Cable assembly (Molex/[451300203](https://www.molex.com/en-us/products/part-detail/451300203)) or build a custom one from a Nano-Fit receptacle (Molex/[1053071202](https://www.molex.com/en-us/products/part-detail/1053071202)) and pre-crimped wires (Molex/[797582130](https://www.molex.com/en-us/products/part-detail/797582130)).
-  The Jetson Orin Baseboard can be powered with a benchtop PSU or AC/DC wall adapter providing DC voltage in the 9-20 VDC (up to 15 V for revision <= 1.1.7) range.
+  The Jetson Orin Baseboard can be powered with a benchtop PSU or AC/DC wall adapter providing DC voltage.
+  The recommended power supply voltage range for Jetson Orin Baseboard in revision <= 1.1.7 is 9-15 VDC.
+  The recommended power supply voltage range for Jetson Orin Baseboard in revision >= 1.3.0 is 9-20 VDC.
   If you are using a DC locking connector - please observe the polarity marked in the render below.

-Power consumption of the device varies depending on the used SOM version, utilized peripherals and specific application.
-We recommend using minimum 30W rated power supply for Jetson Orin Nano series and minimum 45W for Jetson Orin NX series.
+Power consumption of the device varies depending on the used SoM version, utilized peripherals and specific application.
+We recommend using minimum a 30W rated power supply for the Jetson Orin Nano series and minimum 45W for the Jetson Orin NX series.

 :::{figure-md}
 ![](img/job_power_connection.png)